Music of The Lord of the Rings film series: Songs and diegetic music

 The score includes a series of songs, some diegetic, some not.
 A selection of them, with the associated underscore, were released as single CD releases and music videos featuring footage from the film and the production, prior to the release of the entire soundtracks.

 Some of the diegetic songs were not composed by Shore, but he orchestrated and conducted the orchestral accompaniment and even reprised some of them in his symphony.
 Thus, Bilbo's farewell party sees the hobbits celebrating and dancing vigorously to music by Plan 9, a group who had long worked with Peter Jackson and Fran Walsh.
 Shore commented that their music had "the right feel" for the scene, and liked the difference from his own music.

 A few of the diegetic songs are settings of poems by Tolkien, interspersed in the text of The Lord of the Rings.
 Among these is "The Road Goes Ever On", sung softly by Ian McKellen playing Gandalf arriving in Hobbiton in his farm cart, to a melody by Walsh.

-Some of the non-diegetic songs, too, were by other composers; for instance, "May It Be" and Aníron (the theme for Aragorn and Arwen) were composed and sung by the Irish singer and songwriter of modern Celtic music, Enya.
-"The Funeral of Théodred" in The Two Towers was composed by Plan 9 and performed by the actor Miranda Otto, playing Eowyn; the words are not Tolkien's.
+Some of the non-diegetic songs, too, were by other composers; for instance, "May It Be" and Aníron (the theme for Aragorn and Arwen) were composed and sung by the Irish singer and songwriter of modern Celtic music Enya.
+"The Funeral of Théodred" in The Two Towers was composed by Plan 9 and performed by the actor Miranda Otto, playing Éowyn; the words are not Tolkien's.